|

 The revolution of 1952 brought agrarian reform based on the break-up of large agricultural estates and the nationalization of mines.
 These reforms, which increased wages, also resulted in a decrease in agricultural production, and a drastic drop in mineral output.
 The

-government,
+Bolivian government,

-facing demands from powerful leftist labor unions, failed to lay off surplus miners.
-It also failed to promote greater efficiency in many other sectors of the economy.
 Thus, despite the political and social reforms embodied in the revolution, the rate of national economic growth remained extremely low.
-The economy, largely dependent on the earnings from tin exportation, fluctuated wildly with world tin prices.
+The economy of Bolivia, largely dependent on the earnings from tin exportation, fluctuated wildly with world tin prices.
 In the early 1980s, the nation's

 businesses

-stagnated as a result of falling tin prices, bad harvests, debt repayments, and inflation that became hyperinflation.
-In 1985, the government of President Víctor Paz Estenssoro, which had initiated the reforms of 1952, enacted some of the continent's toughest austerity measures and dropped the inflation rate from 24,000 percent to less than 10 percent.
-In the 1990s, the economy grew rapidly, and billions of dollars in new investment came into Bolivia after the administration of Gonzalo Sánchez de Lozada (1993 – 1997) privatized nearly the entire state-run economy.
-However, these market-oriented reforms did not fundamentally change the government's centralized nature, fully open the economy, or create the technical expertise and entrepreneurial spirit important for economic growth.
+In the 1990s, the Bolivia economy grew rapidly, and billions of dollars in new investment came into Bolivia after the administration of Gonzalo Sánchez de Lozada (1993 – 1997) privatized nearly the entire state-run economy.
+However, these market-oriented reforms did not fundamentally change the government's centralized nature, fully open the Bolivian economy, or create the technical expertise and entrepreneurial spirit important for economic growth.
 Nearly all parties attempted to gain wealth by gaining control of the natural resources and selling them rather than using them as a national endowment.

-Bolivia has the second-largest reserves of natural gas in South America, but the 2004 referendum which partly re-nationalized Bolivia's hydrocarbon industries, created chaos in the industry.
+Bolivia has the second-largest reserves of natural gas in South America, but the 2004 referendum which re-nationalized Bolivia's hydrocarbon industries, created chaos in the industry.
 In March 2005, indigenous groups led by radical activists blocked roads leading into the highland capital of

 La Paz,